raindropio/help/docs/using/browser-extension/index.md

 :::

 :::caution
-This feature is not available in Safari browser due to Apple limitations
+This feature is not available in Safari and Vivaldi browser
 :::note

 </details>